elouan50/DeepCompFedL/README.md

 This project was developed on the basis of the [Flower Framework](https://flower.ai/docs/framework/index.html).

-Many functions are inspired from the work of Lucas Grativol ([here](https://github.com/lgrativol/fl_exps/), implementation of [his paper](https://ieeexplore.ieee.org/abstract/document/10382717)), and an implementation of [this paper](https://arxiv.org/abs/1510.00149) available [here](https://github.com/mightydeveloper/Deep-Compression-PyTorch).
+Compression functions are inspired from the work of Lucas Grativol ([here](https://github.com/lgrativol/fl_exps/), implementation of [his paper](https://ieeexplore.ieee.org/abstract/document/10382717)), and an implementation of [this paper](https://arxiv.org/abs/1510.00149) available [here](https://github.com/mightydeveloper/Deep-Compression-PyTorch).